Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 - De La Cruz is hitting .258 with 32 doubles, 19 home runs and 39 walks.

 - De La Cruz enters this game on a six-game hitting streak.
-In his last games, he's hitting .368.
+In his last outings, he's hitting .368.

 - In 64.8% of his 145 games this season, De La Cruz has picked up at least one hit.
 He's also had 33 multi-hit games.

-- De La Cruz has driven home a run in 50 games this season (34.5%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on six occasions..
+- De La Cruz has driven in a run in 50 games this year (34.5%), including 20 games with more than one RBI (13.8%).
+He has also driven home three or more of his team's runs in six contests.

-- He has scored a run in 47 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.